genterist/openMRS-Security/3-Analysis/1- Audit logging implementation.md

 ### Name of module : [ Update ]

 ### Test Description
-When someone update a patient’s information, the username, IP address, and time should be logged.
+When someone adds a patient’s information, the username, IP address, and time should be logged.

 ### * Precondition
 1. A local computer with administrator privilege